+A few decades ago, I entered the plumbing field as a plumber's helper.
+Having witnessed what was required to clear some very nasty drain lines, I vowed I would not be a drain cleaning plumber when I had my own business.
 Sewer jetting or hydro scrubbing is quickly becoming the most popular means of clearing clogged or blocked sewer and drain lines.
-This method of sewer cleaning is so effective, you will have to view the video by Super Jet Hydrojetting under this link in order to fully understand why hydro scrubbing is becoming the new standard for cleaning a clogged sewer line.
+Sewer jetting is so effective, you will have to view the video by Super Jet Hydro jetting under this link in order to fully understand why hydro scrubbing is becoming the new standard for cleaning a clogged sewer line.
 As it has been stated, “A picture is worth a thousand words”.
 (Linked to Super Jet Hydro Jetting YouTube channel).

 Anchor Sewer and Drain Cleaning uses sewer jetting on residential and commercial sewer lines for various reasons.